kantuni/missing-semester/lecture2.md

 - `-0` - Split on a NULL character (character code 0) instead of a space.

 **`stat`**
-- `f` - Display information using the specified format.
+- `-f` - Display information using the specified format.
   - `%m` - file modification time in POSIX.
   - `%N` - file name.